murphyka/information_explorable/info_decomp.md

 <div class='storm-telegraph-single row'></div>

-**Why is the transmitted information lower when the noise increases?**  Once the distributions `$p(u|x=-1)$` and `$p(u|x=+1)$` overlap, there's a decent chance you receive a 0 volt signal, in which case you have no idea whether the original signal was `$-1$` or `$+1$`.
-Or, you receive 0.1V, in which case you can be slightly more sure that the nearby town sent `$+1$`, but you're still quite uncertain.
-The combination of all of these scenarios means that, on average, you receive less than one bit per message.
+**Why is the transmitted information lower when the noise increases?**  As the distributions `$p(u|x=-1)$` and `$p(u|x=+1)$` overlap, there's a growing chance of receiving a low voltage signal (i.e., around 0V), in which case you remain uncertain about whether the original signal was `$-1$` or `$+1$` even after receiving the message.
+The transmitted information can **at most** reduce your uncertainty by one bit because that is the amount of uncertainty you started with, so as the chance of receiving ambiguous messages grows, the transmitted information necessarily drops.

 #### Information from multiple sources

-Now let's say there are two neighboring towns to build telegraph lines between, and you have a fixed budget for the whole project.
+Now let's say there are two neighboring towns (towns A and B) with which to build telegraph lines, and you have a fixed budget for the whole project.
 How much money should you allocate for each line?
-Importantly, due to the surrounding landscape, the weather is not trivially related between all three towns.
-A dataset has been collected, with the joint distribution shown below as a heatmap, with extreme weather is represented as <digits>1</digits>.
+Importantly, due to the surrounding landscape, the weather is not trivially related between their towns and yours.
+A dataset has been collected, with the conditional distributions `$p(y=\text{stormy} |x_\text{A}, x_\text{B})$` shown below as a heatmap.

+<div class='storm-heatmap'></div>

+Now we have a "target" random variable: your town's weather, which we'll call `$Y$`.
+We want to identify the most relevant variation in the sources, `$X_A$` and `$X_B$`, to get the most value out of our investment in telegraph lines.

 <div class='sticky-container'>

 <div class='storm-telegraph row sticky'></div>